our worship experience

 Rev. Ariel Ferrari, PhD

 I was born and raised in Argentina.
-I graduated from Union Theological Seminary and was soon ordained an elder by the Methodist church.
+I graduated from Union Theological Seminary, Buenos Aires and was soon ordained an elder by the Methodist church.
 While serving my second congregation in Buenos Aires, I was granted a doctoral scholarship by Southern Methodist University in Texas to work on my Religion and Culture education.
 I moved to New York to pastor Spanish-speaking churches in Queens and Brooklyn after earning a Master’s degree in Religion.
 Four years later I was appointed to English-speaking congregations, retiring from active travelling ministry while serving as senior pastor of First UMC, Greenwich, CT.

 I returned to school halfway through my pastoral ministry to earn a PhD degree in Spanish Language and Literature from the Graduate Center, C.U.N.Y.
 I taught at Queens College and Kings College and translated many educational and inspirational resources for several United Methodist agencies and partners, including the General Board of Global Ministries, the Women’s Division, the General Conference, The Upper Room, and the National Plan for Hispanic Ministries.